 This is a list of every place we went to, ordered loosely by preference.

-This was the first restaurant we went to, since it was inexplicably open late at night on our arrival.
-It was a little strange walking blindly through the open door under the burger sign and up several flights of stairs to find it, but the environment is clean and relaxed.
+This was the first restaurant we tried, since it was inexplicably open late at night on our arrival.
+We walked through an open door under a burger sign and up several flights of stairs to find it.

 Yakitori de Cava